-A striking fact in row (7) is that countries with personally resilient leaders have longer tenure, something which is particularly pronounced in countries with weak executive constraints.
-With weak (strong) executive constraints, average tenure is 13.3 (5.7) years on average for personally resilient leaders compared to around 5.7 (4.1) years for non-resilient leaders.
+A striking fact in row (7) of Table 1 is that countries with personally resilient leaders have longer tenure, something that is particularly pronounced in countries with weak executive constraints.
+With weak (strong) executive constraints, average tenure is 13.3 (5.7) years on average for personally resilient leaders, compared to around 5.7 (4.1) years for non-resilient leaders.
 This is a plausible motive for using death in office from natural causes as a proxy for resilience.
 Leaders in countries with strong executive constraints are older on average when they come to power.
-However, row (8) of Table 1 shows that there is no marked difference between personally resilient and non-resilient leaders.
-That said, the longer tenure of leaders who die in office means that they will on average be older and this, in turn, makes it important to control for age and tenure when looking for differentials in institutional change when personally resilient leaders hold power.
+However, row (8) shows that there is no marked difference between personally resilient and non-resilient leaders.
+That said, the longer tenure of leaders who die in office means that they will on average be older, and this in turn makes it important to control for age and tenure when looking for differentials in institutional change when personally resilient leaders hold power.